ffrank/ffrank.github.io/_posts/2018-02-20-counting-resource-translation-misses.markdown

 This feature will soon be available in the translator Puppet module.
 It will be supplemented with a script to run this through various Puppet Forge modules.
 This will allow us to gather the statistics I talked about in this article.
-However, this latter science project does not have a very high priority right now.
+However, the Forge science project does not have a very high priority right now.

 In fact, what's much more useful to us is real feedback from real people.
-So if you read this, and you use Puppet in any capacity, *and* you would like to help the mgmt effort, please consider getting the `ffrank-mgmtgraph` Puppet module and gathering the numbers (that is, as soon as the `stats` feature is added).
+So if you read this, and you use Puppet in any capacity, *and* you would like to help the mgmt project, please consider getting the `ffrank-mgmtgraph` Puppet module and gathering the numbers (that is, as soon as the `stats` feature is added).
 Reach out to [me](https://twitter.com/felis_rex) or [James](https://twitter.com/purpleidea) via Twitter, or open an issue in the